Tom Monroe (disc golfer)

-Tom Monroe (born January 3, 1947) is a champion of virtually all flying disc sports, including ultimate, freestyle, field events and especially disc golf.
+Tom Monroe (January 3, 1947 - February 10, 2024) was a champion of virtually all flying disc sports, including ultimate, freestyle, field events and especially disc golf.

 In 1973, Tom Monroe was in Atlanta for the summer working in order to earn money to re-enroll in college at the University of North Alabama in Florence.
 That year Wham-O held nationwide frisbee events called "The Great Frisbee Fly In" in conjunction with radio stations all across America.
 Tom had played frisbee with his roommate in college and could throw pretty well for playing catch and doing a few tricks, so the time had come to test his skills.
 Hundreds of people showed up for the competition at Grant Park, with events for distance and accuracy.
 Tom won both events.

 After returning to the University of North Alabama in 1974, Tom wrote a letter to Wham-O. As a senior soon to graduate, he figured they should give him a job.
 Wham-O referred Tom to the International Frisbee Association.
 After a few letters back and forth, fate had Tom flying to California for his sister's wedding.
 Tom's father was in the aerospace industry and had lived in Birmingham then Huntsville before moving to California and lived within 10 minutes of Wham-O's California headquarters.
 Ed Headrick sent a car to pick him up.
 During their meeting, Ed told Tom about the World Frisbee Championship they had just run in August.
 Tom told Ed had he known about it he would have been there.
 Ed laughed out loud and told Tom "you have to be invited" to which Tom replied "I will be there next year".

 After touring the Wham-O plant, Ed took Tom to play disc golf at the new course in Oak Grove.
 Ed explained that he was working on a design to catch frisbees, since at that time all they had in the ground were metal poles.
 Tom met and played with Ed's son Kenny and women's World Champ Monika Lou.
 Ed told Tom of a couple 1974 frisbee world champs, John Kirkland and Victor Malafonte, on tour with the Harlem Globetrotters.
 They performed a halftime show for the basketball icons and later Tom met them again in Memphis and Atlanta.
 They had shown Tom how to do the 'nail delay' in Memphis and were amazed that he had mastered the trick only one month later in Atlanta.
 Later in the Summer of 1975, Tom bested each to win an International Accuracy Title at the Canadian Open Frisbee Championships, in Toronto.
 Within months, Tom had established himself as a major player and now knew what he wanted to pursue as a profession.